 According to a recent survey conducted by the Jed Foundation, 63% of students said they would turn to their families if they were in emotional distress.
-The following section is intended to answer many of the questions we receive from our student’s families.

 Despite the fact that many university students are financially dependent on their parents, we cannot, for ethical and legal reasons, discuss a student’s client status with parents unless the student has given us written permission to do so.
 This includes information about whether a student has sought services or not, has kept appointments in a timely manner, the information and issues shared and discussed in therapy sessions, and similar matters.
 In cases of emergency, we take the necessary steps to keep your student safe, which can involve breaking confidentiality.